 The M.A.C.J.
 Program seeks to:

 - Prepare students for the criminal justice or criminal justice-related field of work through graduate-level education with a focus on the enhancement of knowledge, communication and critical thinking skills, and ethical decision making.

 - Ensure that students are able to understand the role of the scientific enterprise and its importance to policy development in the field of criminal justice.

 - Graduate students with an understanding about the issues related to diversity within the field of criminal justice.

 Prepare interested students for success in doctoral-level studies.

 - Understand the key concepts associated with the M.A.C.J. course content.

-- Demonstrate critical thinking and the ability to problem solve.
+- Demonstrate critical thinking and the ability to solve problems.

 - Effectively communicate through written, verbal, and electronic communication.